 Why: La Torche is the end of Audierne Bay and the longest beach in the area.
 La Torche is one of the most well-known surfing spots in Brittany and waves here are the most consistent in the area.
 The rip current to the left of the beach makes it easy to get out to the back and surfers revel in the great conditions all year round.
 Windsurfing and surf competitions are often held here and it is also easy to book surf lessons, should the mood take you.
 It is also one of the best places to come in mid-winter to watch the sea at its most wild and stormy.
 In late March and early April the fields behind are ablaze with the colour of tulips and hyacinths.
 This area is still low key and authentic, and a definite ‘must visit’ when on holiday in Brittany!

 Best For: Sunshine and cocktails

-Why: Benodet is infamous with the guests of The Gatehouse and a firm family favourite.
+Why: Benodet is infamous as a Breton beach destination and is a firm family favourite.
 Almost a perfect crescent of golden sand is backed by a wooden boardwalk with ice cream shops and restaurants.
 Even though Benodet is probably the busiest beach on this stretch of coastline, it remains a small and charming tourist centre and we are sure the sun shines here all year round!
 Try a cocktail from the bar of the Alhambra or cross the river to the Cafe de la Cale for a local favourite and a view to die for!
 Benodet beach is also the start point for boat trips up the River Odet, or out to the Glenan Islands and yet more splendid beaches.